upryzing/clerotri/docs/user/privacy.md

 ### Contact us

-If you have any further questions or suggestions, feel free to [open an issue](https://github.com/upryzing/clerotri/issues/new) or ask in [Clerotri's Revolt server](https://rvlt.gg/clerotri)
+If you have any further questions or suggestions, feel free to [open an issue](https://github.com/upryzing/clerotri/issues/new) or ask in [Clerotri's Stoat server](https://rvlt.gg/clerotri)